Cass County, Texas: Education

 Marietta Independent School District was formerly in operation.
 It consolidated into Pewitt ISD in 2008.

 The majority of Cass County is in the service area of Texarkana College.
 Areas in Avinger ISD, Hughes Springs ISD, and Pewitt CISD within Cass County are instead assigned to Northeast Texas Community College.

+Politics

+Cass County is located within District 1 of the Texas House of Representatives.
+Cass County is located within District 1 of the Texas Senate.